jlapthorne/info30006-notes/app.md

   - Must be by consent or authorized by law

 ## Dealing with Unsolicited Personal Information
-- If there's anything entities do not olicit, the entity should consider if they were actually allowed to colelct that information.
+- If there's anything entities do not solicit, the entity should consider if they were actually allowed to collect that information.
 - The entity should destroy the information if the information wasn't meant to be there

 ## Notification of the Collection of Personal Information